tytydraco/yessleep/out/I_matched_with_a_guy_on_Hinge_who_went_missing_He_just_messaged_me.md

 I matched with Austin the second day after I had downloaded Hinge.
 I was lying in bed on a Sunday night, the usual existential dread of the work week ahead hitting me harder than usual.
 I was searching for a distraction so I opened the app to see what it was all about.
 Honestly, at this point, I was still trying to figure out how it worked.
 I saw all these blurry images of men who had supposedly “sent me a like” but every time I attempted to tap on one, I got nothing.
 I eventually realized I had to start from the top of the list; liking and disliking each man one by one.

 I was skeptical at first.
-It felt superficial.
-Sending likes out to men I found appealing while discarding others who were… less appealing.
+It felt superficial: sending likes out to men I found appealing while discarding others who were… less appealing.
 There were plenty of messages, too.
 “You cute,” “Huge fan of your parents' work,” and “What’s a gorgeous girl like you doing on this app?” were common.
 I attempted to read the prompts to see if the answers would provide me with more than a couple of pictures of a guy holding the same fish.
 But at the end of the day, I got bored of reading and it all boiled down to whether or not I’d take them to bed.

 After a handful of dislikes and a feeling of fleeting hope for humanity, I found him.
 Austin was handsome.
 The first picture displayed a muscular man with a crown of auburn hair and emerald eyes.
 Nuzzling his large arm was a Golden Retriever puppy.
 I’ve always had a soft spot for puppies + hot men so I was immediately enthralled.
 I scanned his pictures and read some of his prompts.
 One read, “We’d get along if: you also want to delete this app.”
 Upon reading that, I was sold.
 He was in my “likes you” list so all I had to do was send him a like back.
 The second I tapped the heart button signaling my mutual interest, I figured that was enough Hinge activity for the night.
 I turned off my phone and fell asleep.